Chronic Pain Can Be the Basis for Social Security Disability Benefits

 - The location, duration, frequency, and intensity of your pain or your other symptoms.

-- Any factors that that might precipitate and aggravate your symptoms.
+- Any factors that might precipitate or aggravate your symptoms.

 - The medication that you either take or have taken to alleviate your pain.
-This includes looking at the type of medication, the dosage you take, the effectiveness, and any side effects.
+This includes the type of medication, the dosage you take, its effectiveness, and any side effects.

 - Other types of treatment (other than medication) that you have received for relief of your pain.